zhaojj2209/tp/docs/UserGuide.md

 ```
 Edits the first expense in the currently displayed expenses list to have amount `$5.00` and date `22/09/2020`.
 The rest of the expense information remains unchanged.

+> :information_source: &nbsp; After executing this command, any filtering done on the expenses list via the `find` command will be reset, and the expenses list will display all expenses.

 #### 4.3.3 Delete Expense: `delete`